 While there are a few different types, CDs (short for certificates of deposit) are a saving vehicle used by banks and credit unions in which you agree to put your money away for a set amount of time and earn interest on it.

 They earn interest at a fixed rate, meaning you lock in your interest rate when you open the CD, and it doesn’t change.
-Usually that means better returns, but even the highest long-term CD rates available today are only around 1%, way below pre-pandemic rates.
+Usually, that means better returns, but even the highest long-term CD rates available today are only around 3%, way below pre-pandemic rates.

-If you didn’t lock in a great CD rate when interest was high and you have cash available now, there are better options for you, depending on your goals.
+If you have cash available now, it may be a good time to open a CD to take advantage of the rising interest, but there are better options for you, depending on your goals.
 Here are a few to consider:

 Create an Emergency Fund in a High-Yield Savings Account